peteroupc/peteroupc.github.io/bernoulli.md

 - Add the following step at the start of the algorithm: "Generate a uniform(0, 1) random number _u_ at the start of the algorithm.
 Then if _u_ is less than _a_ or is greater than _b_, repeat this step.
 (If _u_ is a uniform PSRN, these comparisons should be done via the **URandLessThanReal** algorithm.)"
 - Instead of flipping the input coin, flip a coin that does the following: "[**Sample from the number _u_**](#Algorithms) and return the result."
 - If the algorithm would return 1, it instead returns a number that is 1 with probability _b_ &minus; _a_ and 0 otherwise.

+> **Note**: If _a_ is 0 and _b_ is 1, the probability simulated by this algorithm will be monotonically increasing (will keep going up), have a slope no greater than 1, and equal 0 at the point 0.

 <a id=Certain_Converging_Series></a>
 #### Certain Converging Series